-Table 2 below provides sensitivity and specificity information for the Roche cobas[®] assay for the detection of CT and NG at urogenital sites for females and males.
+Table 2 below provides sensitivity and specificity information for the Roche cobas® assay for the detection of CT and NG at urogenital and extragenital sites.

 Clinic-based patient-collected swabbing at vaginal, rectal and pharyngeal sites has the same performance characteristics as clinician-collected swabbing when performed correctly.
 For collection instructions on patient-collected swabbing, refer to the following link: Roche Educational Resources